hazae41/network/README.md

 ## TLDR

-You can now monetize any service on the Internet for free — by making people run a PoW algorithm and anonymously send you value in exchange of service
+You can now monetize any service on the Internet for free — by making people run a PoW algorithm and anonymously send you value in exchange of service — it's like Hashcash, but instead of throwing away the computation, you use it to claim tokens on the blockchain.

 ## Use case